 Now, to my knowledge, Monkey was never aired in North America — I’d never heard of it before learning about its influence on New Legends of Monkey.
-It was, however apparently hugely popular in the UK, Australia, and New Zealand due to its after-school timeslot.

 Also, the theme song is super catchy.
 And actually a surprisingly in-depth, text-accurate synopsis of the backstory.